Arvinas (NASDAQ:ARVN) Issues Earnings Results

-Arvinas (NASDAQ:ARVN – Get Free Report) announced its earnings results on Tuesday.
-The company reported ($0.97) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.42) by $0.45, Briefing.com reports.
+Arvinas (NASDAQ:ARVN – Get Free Report) released its quarterly earnings results on Tuesday.
+The company reported ($0.97) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.42) by $0.45, Briefing.com reports.
+Arvinas had a negative return on equity of 70.24% and a negative net margin of 185.09%.
 The company had revenue of $25.30 million during the quarter, compared to analysts’ expectations of $32.94 million.
-Arvinas had a negative net margin of 185.09% and a negative return on equity of 70.24%.
-The firm’s quarterly revenue was down 22.2% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($1.54) earnings per share.
+During the same quarter in the prior year, the business posted ($1.54) earnings per share.
+The company’s revenue for the quarter was down 22.2% compared to the same quarter last year.

 Arvinas Stock Performance

-Several analysts recently issued reports on ARVN shares.
-Barclays increased their price target on Arvinas from $26.00 to $60.00 and gave the company an “overweight” rating in a report on Thursday, February 29th.
-HC Wainwright lowered their price objective on Arvinas from $90.00 to $87.00 and set a “buy” rating for the company in a report on Friday, April 12th.
-The Goldman Sachs Group initiated coverage on shares of Arvinas in a research report on Thursday, February 1st.
-They issued a “buy” rating and a $70.00 price target on the stock.
-Oppenheimer restated an “outperform” rating and set a $80.00 price objective (down previously from $95.00) on shares of Arvinas in a research report on Wednesday, February 28th.
-Finally, BMO Capital Markets raised their price target on shares of Arvinas from $89.00 to $90.00 and gave the company an “outperform” rating in a research note on Wednesday, February 28th.
-Two analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $59.73.
+A number of brokerages recently issued reports on ARVN.
+Barclays increased their target price on shares of Arvinas from $26.00 to $60.00 and gave the company an “overweight” rating in a research report on Thursday, February 29th.
+Stifel Nicolaus decreased their price objective on shares of Arvinas from $72.00 to $68.00 and set a “buy” rating for the company in a report on Wednesday.
+Oppenheimer reiterated an “outperform” rating and set a $80.00 price objective (down previously from $95.00) on shares of Arvinas in a research note on Wednesday, February 28th.
+Leerink Partnrs restated an “outperform” rating on shares of Arvinas in a research report on Thursday, February 22nd.
+Finally, Wedbush reiterated an “outperform” rating and set a $57.00 price target on shares of Arvinas in a research report on Wednesday.
+Two research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average target price of $61.33.

 Insiders Place Their Bets